Store Hours

 Transplant Young Plants Into Their New Homes

 You've raised your baby plants from seeds, watched them sprout, and carefully hardened them off to brave Mother Nature.
-By now, your plants have 3 or 4 real leaves — they'll look different from the miniature seedling leaves.
-When you're not expecting soaking rain, and the ground is warm, look into transplanting your big sprouts into their new outdoor home.
-These large seedlings that are ready to be planted can also be called "transplants" or sometimes "starts."
-In cases where you directly planted into the ground, you may still want to shuffle plants around for the best sun and spacing.
+By now, your plants have 3 or 4 true leaves — they'll look different from the miniature seedling leaves.
+When the ground is warm, and you're not expecting soaking rain, look into transplanting your small plants into their new outdoor home.
+"Transplant" means that you put these small plants straight into the garden soil or into pots.
+In cases where you direct sowed, you may still want to shuffle plants around for the best spacing and sun.
 That's also a transplant situation, as is repotting plants into larger pots.

 Protect Your Garden With Mulch

-Finish your planting by following it with compost and mulch.
+Finish your planting by following it with mulch and compost.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger and stronger plants that bear more fruit and flowers.
-Mulch controls weeds and keeps your soil from drying out.
-Compost and mulch can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+It may help foster stronger plants that bear more flowers and fruit.
+Mulch keeps your soil from drying out and controls weeds.
+Compost and mulch can be purchased in-store or created at home.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

 Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the soil, seeds, and fertilizer you need in the aisles of your Prescott Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your patio or balcony.
+Shop for the seeds, fertilizer, and soil you need in the aisles of your Prescott Garden Center, online, or on our mobile app.
 Let's get growing together.

 5500 E State Route 69